Sadeemamri2/Banking_app_python/banking_project/README.md

 ## Challenges & Key Takeaways 🚧

-Oh boy, where do I start?
 The road to **Titan Bank** was not smooth, but that's what made the adventure so thrilling! 😅

 - **Transfers Between Accounts**: The real rollercoaster ride!
 At first, there was a bit of chaos with transferring money between accounts, and this part took the longest to get right.
 But after some tweaking, it was all smooth sailing! 🚢